 Why do investors need XTBs in their portfolios?

-The post-GFC period has been characterised by ongoing market turbulence driven by a sequence of global and domestic events that have arisen as a result of the GFC, subsequent recessions in many countries, and the instability of financial and political systems in some countries and regions.
+The post-GFC period has been characterised by ongoing market turbulence.
+This has been driven by a sequence of global and domestic events that have arisen as a result of the GFC, subsequent recessions in many countries, and the instability of financial and political systems in some countries and regions.

 Globally and in Australia this has caused ongoing investor uncertainty and caution.
-The lack of confidence in the years since the GFC can be seen in metrics such as the value of household savings held in bank accounts, including Term Deposits, which are currently over $834 billion (Source APRA, Feb 2017).
+The lack of confidence in the years since the GFC can be seen in metrics such as the value of household savings held in bank accounts, including Term Deposits – currently over to $1 trillion (Source APRA, May 2020).
 This was less than $100 billion pre-GFC.

 Australia’s equities love affair over?

-While pre-GFC Australia had a love affair with equities and property to the exclusion of fixed income investments, the massive pool of savings in that most basic form of fixed income investment – the bank account, strongly suggests Australian investors have learned the lessons of the GFC and are now a great deal more diversified across the main asset classes.
+Pre-GFC Australia had a love affair with equities and property to the exclusion of fixed income.
+The massive pool of savings in that most basic form of fixed income investment – the bank account, strongly suggests Australian investors have learned the lessons of the GFC.
+They are now a great deal more diversified across the main asset classes.
 Demand for yield with less risk, which is what fixed income solutions deliver, is higher now than at any time in recent memory.

 Recent market turbulence has got Australian investors looking for safer fixed income investments.
-Term deposits became popular but with interest rates going down there is a growing demand for higher yielding alternatives and an increasing awareness about the return potential of investing in bonds.
+Term deposits became popular, but with interest rates going down there is a growing demand for higher yielding alternatives¹.
+There’s also an increasing awareness about the return potential of investing in bonds.

-Recent estimates from the Australian Taxation Office (ATO) and Credit Suisse found that SMSF assets were split as follows:
+Estimates from the ATO and Credit Suisse found that SMSF assets were split as follows:

 SMSFs were estimated to own 16% of the Australian stock market.

-Only 1% of SMSFs was held in bonds, and looking at Superannuation more broadly, consultants Towers Watson found the entire Australian super system held about 16% of its assets in bonds at the end of 2014.
-However the other seven big super systems globally that Towers Watson considered had an average allocation of 31%.
+Only 1.5% of SMSFs was held in bonds.
+Towers Watson found the entire Australian super system held about 16% of its assets in bonds at the end of 2017.
+The other seven big super systems globally considered had an average allocation of 31%.

 Bonds are an important asset class because they reduce portfolio risk by providing true asset class diversification.
-Bonds are generally negatively correlated to equities, while offering higher returns capability than term deposits.
+Bonds are generally negatively correlated to equities.
+They generally offer higher returns capability than term deposits¹.

-Including bonds, or XTBs over them in your investment portfolio helps to preserve capital which is an important factor as people move towards retirement.
+Including bonds in your portfolio helps to preserve capital.
+This is an important factor as people move towards retirement.
 Crucially, bond coupon payments offer retirees a predictable, stable income in retirement.